-(audited) FY 2017 FY 2016
+(audited) FY 2018 FY 2017

-Operating profit / (loss) (6,740) (14,365)
+Operating profit / (loss) 1,114 (6,740)

-Depreciation expense 18,717 20,185
+Depreciation expense 16,787 18,717

-Non-cash employee share-based compensation 130 293
+Non-cash employee share-based compensation 180 130

-Settlement related to the 2012 acquisition in Australia 900

-EBITDA 12,107 7,013
+EBITDA 18,081 12,107

 LITIGATION AND CLAIMS

 Generally, the Company is subject to legal proceedings, claims and legal action arising in the ordinary course of business.
 The Company's Management does not expect that the ultimate costs to resolve these matters will have a material adverse effect on the Company's consolidated financial position, results of operations or cash flows.